kyma-project/website/src/blog-posts/15-blog-post-core-sig.md

 **Is there a SIG I can join?**

-Yes, there is one main SIG called CORE as the entry point.
-The CORE SIG consists of SIG leaders and members.
-To learn more about the leaders and members role, click [here](https://github.com/kyma-project/community/blob/master/sig-and-wg/README.md#roles).
+Yes, there is one main SIG called **Core** that is the entry point.
+The Core SIG consists of SIG leaders and members.
+To learn more about their roles, click [here](https://github.com/kyma-project/community/blob/master/sig-and-wg/README.md#roles).

 **Who are the CORE SIG leaders?**